stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 ### Work Queues

-Next the work queues are retrieved from the logical device:
+Next the work queues are retrieved from the new device:

 ```java
 Map<Family, List<Queue>> map = queues